Worlds longest yard sale 127 corridor sale by risingthermals

 Every flea market enthusiast should attend the 127 Corridor Sale at least once in a lifetime.
-This iconic event is the world’s longest yard sale, running for 690 miles along the Highway 127 on a North-South axis across the United States.
+Also known as 127 Yard Sale, this iconic event is the world’s longest yard sale, running for 690 miles along Highway 127 on a North-South axis across the United States.

 127 Corridor Sale: The World’s Longest Yard Sale